couchbaselabs/couchbeans/README.md

 Use `com.couchbeans.DcpListener` main class to launch a node.
 Use same environment variables as with `com.couchbeans.BeanUploader` to configure couchbase connection.

-## DCP doc creation event (implemented)
-- find all constructors that accept doc type as argument
-- create all beans where created doc would be the only argument
-- link created beans under the original bean
-- Repeat until all beans created or unable to create any beans:
-  - find all constructors that accept paths terminating at created beans
-  - convert created beans to documents an store them on the cluster (which would trigger cascading doc creation events)
-  - store links from argument beans to created from them beans

 ## DCP doc mutation event (implemented)
 - if the bean is global, then get mutated bean and call any present setters for all changed fields
 - in parent beans, find all methods with names starting with "update" and doc type as argument, then call them, storing parent and returned beans into mutation context